Calm Is Not Slow. Calm Is Precise.

 The real waste is not slowness.

-The real waste is building things you later have to undo.
+The real waste is building things you later have to undo:

-Calm thinking quietly removes entire wrong paths —
+Calm thinking removes wrong paths

 before you step on them.

-Real Efficiency Often Looks Boring
+Real Efficiency Often Looks Slow

-Deciding what not to build.
+choosing what not to build

 Calm is not passive.